TheDefaultGuy/osu-wiki/wiki/History_of_osu!taiko/en.md

 ### Taiko Ranking Criteria Rework

-On the 27th of September 2017, the Taiko Ranking Criteria received its first major rework since it was first written. ::{ flag=ES }:: [Raiden](https://osu.ppy.sh/users/2239480) along with many other members of the community would create [a draft](https://osu.ppy.sh/community/forums/topics/518637?n=1) as a proposal and then further refine it with input from the general community until it was eventually adapted and made official.
-This reworked Ranking Criteria is the basis of the one used today.
+On the 27th of September 2017, the Taiko Ranking Criteria received its first major rework since it was first written. ::{ flag=ES }:: [Raiden](https://osu.ppy.sh/users/2239480) along with many other members of the community would create a draft as a proposal and then further refine it with input from the general community until it was eventually adapted and made official.[^RCrework] This reworked Ranking Criteria is the basis of the one used today.

 ## 2019-Present: Modern Age

-The Modern Age starts off with the restructure of the QAT to the [Nomination Assessment Team](wiki/People/The_Team/Nomination_Assessment_Team/en.md) (*NAT*) on the 5th of May, 2019.
+The Modern Age starts off with the restructure of the QAT to the [Nomination Assessment Team](wiki/People/The_Team/Nomination_Assessment_Team/en.md) (*NAT*) on the 5th of May, 2019. [^NAT]

 On the 18th of January, 2020, the NAT held a meeting discussing a system Taiko was using for dealing with applications of previous Beatmap Nominators who wanted to return.
 The system Taiko had in place basically allowed previous Beatmap Nominators to rejoin much easier if they left on good terms.
 This system proved successful and was adopted by the other gamemodes.